- Signs your dog has fleas

-The Hartz Flea and Tick Shampoo and Spray is enriched with Aloe vera that will soothe your dog’s coat while killing the fleas in the process.
+The Hartz Flea and Tick Shampoo and Spray are enriched with Aloe vera that will soothe your dog’s coat while killing the fleas in the process.
 It also has a fresh scent that will leave your pooch with a nice whiff.

 This can eradicate fleas on contact for up to 7 days.
 You can also use this to stop reinfestation by killing the eggs through a whole month of application.
 Once you have removed the entire flea population, you can re-apply this to your dog every week as a preventive measure.

 Hartz Ultra Guard Plus is gentle on your dog’s skin.
 Just make sure that you spritz it at least 6 inches away from your dog while making sure that you don’t get it to the eye area.
 After that, rub your pet’s coat to spread the formula deeper into its coat.